m2x07/easy-arch-install/README.md

 ```bash
 reboot now
 ```
-Pull out the thumb drive with live iso once the screen turns off and before our computer turns back on.<br>
+Pull out the thumb drive with live iso once the screen turns off and before your computer turns back on.<br>
 Once you see the login screen, make sure you have `Plasma (X11)` selected in the dropdown menu at top-left of the screen.
 Enter your password and login.<br>

 > Now that KDE is installed, you might want to try out my [konsole colorscheme](./assets/Terminator.colorscheme).